bitcoinops/btc-dashboard/README.md

 Workers that complete their assigned work delete their progress files.

 ## Results
-Results from influxdb can be plugged into Grafana for visualization.
+Results from the database can be plugged into Grafana for visualization.